mxstn/mxstn.github.io/_pages/about.md

 title: About
 ---

-blog of a mathematician and research engineer
+personal blog of a mathematician and research engineer